-I am a registered psychotherapist in addition to author, speaker, and consultant.
+I am a registered psychotherapist in the state of Colorado and am certified in Splankna Therapy, Emotional Freedom Technique, and Cognitive Behavioral Therapy.
 I specialize in trauma and difficult mental health symptoms.
 I run a private practice, Invisible Wounds LLC, in Littleton, CO.
 In addition to in-person counseling, I also provide telecounseling utilizing secure internet software to conduct counseling for those not in my immediate area.
-To learn more and to schedule a consultation or sign up for groups, visit www.invisiblewoundsllc.org.
+To learn more and to schedule a consultation visit www.invisiblewoundsllc.org and fill out a contact form.

 My Approach to Counseling